-- Be ready with ATM card in hand, know your pin number, have deposits filled out, take your transaction slip from the ATM with you, and leave as soon as your business is concluded.
+- Be ready with ATM card in hand, know your PIN number, have deposits filled out, take your transaction slip from the ATM with you, and leave as soon as your business is concluded.

 - When waiting in line, wait well behind the other people in front of you.
 If someone is too close to you then ask them to step back.
-If they don't, then go to your car and wait from them to leave.
+If they don't, then go to your car and wait for them to leave.
 When entering your PIN, shield your number.

-- At drive-up ATM, keep doors locked.
+- At drive-up ATMs, keep doors locked.
 Furthermore, keep all windows rolled up except the one you are using.
 Keep the car running and visually scan the area as you make your transaction.
 If someone walks up to your car, cancel your transaction and leave.

 - Do not write your PIN code on your ATM card and report ATM crimes and suspicious activity to the police and the financial institution as soon as possible.